confluentinc/ksql/docs-md/developer-guide/create-a-table.md

 description: Learn how to use the CREATE TABLE statement on a Kafka topic
 ---

-In ksqlDB, you create tables from {{ site.aktm }} topics, and you create tables of query results from other tables or streams.
+In ksqlDB, you create tables from existing {{ site.aktm }} topics, create tables that will create new {{ site.ak }} topics, or create tables of query results from other tables or streams.

--   Use the CREATE TABLE statement to create a table from a Kafka topic.
+-   Use the CREATE TABLE statement to create a table from an existing Kafka topic, or a new Kafka topic.
 -   Use the CREATE TABLE AS SELECT statement to create a table with query results from an existing table or stream.